Hirevue: Artificial Intelligence + Hiring

 Myth: AI is going to make recruiters obsolete.

-Fact: The World Economic Forum predicts 85 million jobs globally will be replaced by AI by 2025, but AI in hiring can potentially create 95 million new roles.
-As a comparison, throughout the eighties and nineties, ATMs didn’t eliminate bank tellers but rather increased productivity and allowed time for more strategic tasks.
+Fact: The World Economic Forum predicts 92 million jobs globally will be displaced by 2030, but 170 million new roles will be created during that time, leaving 78M net new jobs.
+As has happened many times historically, new tools increase productivity and have allowed time for more strategic tasks.
 This puts an additional focus on hiring for skills and agility.
-The role of the recruiter is certainly changing as artificial intelligence in recruitment permeates the hiring space (e.g. LinkedIn).
+The role of the recruiter is certainly changing as technology permeates the hiring space (e.g. LinkedIn).
 New tools have changed the role so that recruiters can use their time to focus on fewer more promising candidates rather than mundane tasks that do not require human ingenuity (like back-to-back phone screens or scheduling interviews) and often suffer due to human biases.

 Myth: AI will not treat those with disabilities fairly.